Hanabi-Live/hanabi-live/docs/FEATURES.md

 - If there are two suits with the same abbreviation, the second suit abbreviation will be changed to be the left-most unused letter.
   - For example, in "Rainbow & Muddy Rainbow (6 Suits)", muddy rainbow will have an abbreviation of "U".

+#### Card Partial Identity Notes

+- If you don't know the exact identity of a card, but you do have it narrowed it down to a few possibilities, then you can also express that as a note on the card.
+- List all the possibilities separated by commas.
+- For example, a note of "r2, r3" on a red card will tell the game that "even though this card only has a red clue and nothing else, represent it as having a negative 1 clue, a negative 4 clue, and a negative 5 clue".

 #### Special Note Borders

 - A note of "f" can be written to indicate that the card is *Finessed*.
 This will draw a special border around the card.